puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 {% endtask %}

 With this structure in place, you're ready to create your main manifest where you'll define the `web` class.
+Create the file with vim:

     vim web/manifests/init.pp

+And then add the following contents:

 {% highlight puppet %}
 class web {